|

 Likewise, implicitly, a school’s members would not be welcome if they did not

-place the pursuit of empirical understanding ahead of the inculcation of
+place the pursuit of empirical understanding ahead of the inculcation of articles of faith.

-would neutralise the ideological implications that every conceptual system,
+ideological implications that every conceptual system, by design or accident,

-by design or accident, contains.
-No strong precedent existed for this demand,
+contains.
+No strong precedent existed for this demand, and its novelty, coupled

-and its novelty, coupled with its self-evident reasonableness, came as a
+with its self-evident reasonableness, came as a shock for economists,

-shock for economists, orthodox and heterodox alike.
+orthodox and heterodox alike.
 Traditionally

 non-neoclassical schools of economics have quarrelled among themselves hardly